Image-Encryption-and-Compression/Huffman-LFSR/README.md

 ## Benchmarks
 The following benchmarks illustrate the performance and efficiency of the image encryption and compression process.
-The graph.
 Analyzing these benchmarks helps to assess the effectiveness of the implemented algorithms.

-## Benchmarks

 ### Time Benchmark (in seconds)
 <table>